 Nothing is more satisfying than slicing into an egg and seeing that golden yolk spill out.

 Tips to Making Eggs Benedict

 Before you even turn on your stovetop prep EVERYTHING!

-Stack Canadian bacon then egg on 1 slice of an English Muffin.
+Stack Canadian bacon then an egg on 1 slice of a buttery toasted English Muffin.
 Spoon over about 2-3 tablespoons of Hollandaise sauce over the egg.
 Sprinkle parsley on top to garnish.

 This recipe makes 8 Eggs Benedict.
 If that is too much.
 Serve the other half of the toasted English muffin with butter and jelly.

 You can buy a double boiler or if you have 2 pots (one smaller than the other) that will stack that will work.
 The double boiler is a pot of hot water that uses steam to gently heat the pot resting on top.